-Fearing that the Trump administrations’ plans for restricting immigration could significantly reduce the numbers of physicians practicing in the US, the American Medical Association (AMA) has appealed directly to Congress.
+Fearing that the Trump administrations’ plans for restricting immigration could significantly reduce the numbers of physicians practicing in the United States, the American Medical Association (AMA) has appealed directly to Congress.

 , “Bar Removal of Individuals who Dream and Grow our Economy Act,” (BRIDGE Act) was designed to provide “provisional protected presence to qualified individuals who came to the United States as children”.